 7.20.6 Potential New Requirements needed to support the use case

-[PR 7.20.6-1] Subject to regulation, operator policy and user consent, the 6G system shall be able to provide a mechanism for a network operator to authorize a UE or an application on the UE to obtain sensing result as a consumer for a specific service.
+[PR 7.20.6-1] Subject to regulation and operator policy, the 6G system shall be able to provide a mechanism for a network operator to authorize a UE supporting an application to obtain sensing result as a consumer for a specific service as a trusted third party.

+NOTE: The application supported on the UE is authorized in accordance with the authorization process of a 3rd party service for the delivery of sensing services.
+The routing and connection for registration, authorization, and sensing result delivery are FFS.

+[PR 7.20.6-2] The UE supporting an application for the reception of sensing results as a consumer of the sensing service from the 6G network, is connected to the network delivering the sensing results.

+[PR 7.20.6-3] The 6G system shall be able to support charging for the delivery of sensing results to a UE supporting an application receiving sensing results as a consumer for a specific service.